-- The Wind Mansion Point: Located just below the Gates, it is a single point in the hollow below the skull and is useful in relieving regular sore throats, and chronic nosebleeds.
-The Wind Mansion Point also may help in treatment of conditions such as the common cold, flu, and fever.
-This point may also help in reducing blood pressure.
+- The Wind Mansion Point: Located just below the Gates, it is a single point in the hollow below the skull and is useful in relieving regular sore throats and chronic nosebleeds.
+The Wind Mansion Point also may help in treatment of conditions such as the common cold, flu, and fever, and is also effective in reducing blood pressure.

 - The Big Rushing Point: This one is located about 4 cms behind the center point of the big and second toes.
-Target foot and lower leg cramps, as well as related muscle strains with this acupuncture point.
+You can target foot and lower leg cramps, as well as related muscle strains with this acupuncture point.
 You can also treat chest pain, headaches, and eye disorders through this point.

 - The Joining the Valley Point: Situated exactly between the thumb and forefinger, about a quarter-inch away from the edge, this point may alleviate neck pain, aching or frozen shoulders, and even toothache.
 It also treats overall pain relief and inflammatory diseases.